ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 \label{eq:12}
 $$

-We currently have two equations that both describe the same line.
-One equation describes the measurements, while the other describes the inverse of the measurements.
-Our objective is to include all lines in our analysis.
-Since the error box resulting from the Kronecker product remains constant when measuring different standards, we can easily extend the equations by adding all vectorized measurements to them, as done below:
+We now have two equations describing the same line: one for the measurements and one for their inverses.
+Since the error box from the Kronecker product is constant across all standards, we can collect all lines together as follows:

 $$
 \begin{aligned}